 The number of US public companies shrunk from 7,810 at the beginning of 2000 to 4,814 at the end of 2020.
 In the US alone, of the 20,132 companies that generate over $100 million of revenue per annum, 17,520 (87%) are private companies.
 By this measure, investors allocating only to public equities are limiting their opportunity set to just 15% of the largest firms in the US.

 3. Potential for adding diversification to existing long-term portfolios

 An allocation to private markets could improve portfolio diversification.
 Private markets have shown low correlation with other asset classes.
 This could be particularly attractive in an environment where performance and value of traditional asset classes, such as equities and bonds, come under pressure.

-Indeed, a recent study shows that 90% of large institutional investors surveyed aim to increase their allocations in one or more private asset classes over the coming year, amid a growing focus on the benefits of diversification driven by the economic and financial impact of the pandemic.
+Indeed, a survey conducted in early 2021 showed that 90% of large institutional investors surveyed intended to increase their allocations in one or more private asset classes over the coming year, amid a growing focus on the benefits of diversification driven by the economic and financial impact of the pandemic.